Can stress increase our sensitivity to pain?

 Stress.
-Billed as the health epidemic of the 21st century, stress is becoming more and more a part of modern-day life.
-For many, feeling stressed is the new ‘normal’ state of being and some studies have even highlighted how work-related stress has become an ‘epidemic’.
-Did you know that stress and pain have a very real, very close connection?
-In today’s blog post, our physiotherapist James Bainbridge examines what exactly stress is and explains why it can manifest in pain.
+Billed as the health epidemic of the 21st century, stress is the new ‘normal’ state of being.
+But did you know that stress and the way that we feel pain are closely connected?
+Bodyset physiotherapist James Bainbridge examines what stress is and explains how it can manifest in pain.

 What is stress?